 How do society’s laws and legal framework affect people’s daily lives?

-Law 12 is a survey course that introduces students to the concept of law and the role that it plays in society; by watching and reading current and past cases, we dive into trials, criminal minds, law suits and ground-breaking verdicts.
-We create mock trials and take on roles of being lawyers, investigators, witnesses, judges, jurors etc. During the course, we visit the Supreme Court of British Columbia in Vancouver to make a connection to learning.
+Law 12 is a survey course that introduces students to the concept of law and the role that it plays in society; by watching and reading current and past cases, we dive into trials, criminal minds, lawsuits, and ground-breaking verdicts.
+We create mock trials and take on roles of being lawyers, investigators, witnesses, judges, jurors, etc. During the course, we visit the Supreme Court of British Columbia in Vancouver to make a connection to learning.
 Students get opportunities to see real life trials and talk to a judge.
-This course is valuable for students not only interested in the legal and law enforcement industry, but also in many other areas such as social work, psychology, counselling, criminology, contracting, human resources, business and many
+This course is valuable for students not only interested in the legal and law enforcement industry, but also in many other areas such as social work, psychology, counselling, criminology, contracting, human resources, business, and many other careers.